corinfinite/brp-pacu/README.md

 ## Building

-If you are building from the git repo you must first run `./autogen.sh` to setup the build.
+When you first checkout the repo you must first run `./autogen.sh` to generate some Autotools files.
+If configure.ac or Makefile.am are changed you must run this script again.

-Run the traditional `./configure`, `make`, and `make install` to install BRP-PACU.
+Run the traditional `./configure`, `make`, and `make install` to build BRP-PACU.

-You can start BRP-PACU with `./BRP-PACU` if you want to run it before installing.
+You can start BRP-PACU with `./BRP-PACU`.

 When BRP-PACU is installed on your system using `make install`, the executable is named “BRP_PACU”.
 It can be started from the Run dialog (that comes up when pressing ALt-F2), or from a command line which will give extra debugging information.